 Course Registration Checklist for Transfer, Exchange and Visiting Students

 Below are the steps you should follow in preparation for course selection and registration.
-Please make sure to check the Orientation Schedule or your portfolio for important information regarding locations and times of meetings listed below.
+Please make sure to check the Orientation schedule and your portfolio for important information regarding locations and times of meetings listed below.

 Refer to WesMaps for a complete, up-to-date listing of course offerings.
 WesMaps is an online course catalogue that includes course descriptions, instructor and scheduling information, cross-listings, General Education designations, prerequisites, enrollment limits and preferences, readings, modes of assessment, additional requirements, etc.

-____ Click on the Pre-Registration link (after 8:30 a.m. on Tuesday, August 19) in your electronic portfolio (portfolio) to create a plan of study with several different course options.
-You will be prompted to submit “Permission of Instructor” and “Pre-requisite Override” requests, if necessary, when completing your plan.
+Click on the Pre-Registration link after 8:30 a.m. on Monday, July 6 in your electronic portfolio (portfolio) to create a plan of study with several different course options.

-____ Attend “The Nuts and Bolts” academic advising session for transfer students with the class deans and dean for student academic resources on Thursday, August 28.
+Attend “The Nuts and Bolts” academic advising session for transfer students with the class deans and associate dean for student academic resources on Thursday, September 3.

-____ Attend the Academic Forum on Thursday, August 28 to meet professors and learn about majors from all departments and programs.
+Attend the Academic Forum on Thursday, Septemebr 3 to meet professors and learn about majors from all departments and programs.